BarkBarkBarkBarkBarkBarkBark/VoiceAssistant/Readme.md

 # Voice-to-Voice Assistant Components
 This repository contains elements that can be integrated as a voice-to-voice assistant.

+The functions are redundant to an extent.

+Livekit Cloud and Open-AI Realtime both allow voice to voice.
+Livekit can be run locally, but i'm not sure if the GUI is avalible for local use.
+We will see.

+Pointer is a querey function, which allows models to determine the appropriate resource to access based on the user querey.

+Streamlit is just a basic script to generate a streamlit app, which may not be the best endpoint.
+I just included it here because it has proved helpful in the past.

 ## LiveKit Cloud Voice Assistant
 LiveKit offers backend support for Large Language Model (LLM) interactions.
 Its main function is a voice chat interface, which can be accessed at https://agents-playground.livekit.io/